d2l-ai/d2l-en/chapter_appendix_math/multivariable-calculus.md

 4. Repeat.

-This basic algorithm has been modified and adapted many ways by many researchers , but the core concept remains the same in all of them.
+This basic algorithm has been modified and adapted many ways by many researchers, but the core concept remains the same in all of them.
 Use the gradient to find the direction that decreases the loss as rapidly as possible, and update the parameters to take a step in that direction.

 ## A Note on Mathematical Optimization
 Throughout this book, we focus squarely on numerical optimization techniques for the practical reason that all functions we encounter in the deep learning setting are too complex to minimize explicitly.